dustin-decker/featuremill/README.md

 ## Supported data

-- IP (gets converted to integer representation)
+- IP - gets converted to integer representation
-- text (tokenized by word using hashing vectorizer)
+- text - tokenized by word using hashing vectorizer

 ## TODO supported data

-- time (represeneted as 3 seasonality vectors - minute of hour, hour of day, day of week)
+- time - represeneted as 3 seasonality vectors - minute of hour, hour of day, day of week
-- boolean (0/1)
+- boolean - 0/1
-- numbers (gets scaled)
+- numeric - gets scaled
+- categorical - like text, but not tokenized at all